MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-configure-nsg-zero-trust.md

 # Configure a network security group for Azure Managed Lustre file systems in a zero-trust environment

-This article describes how to configure network security group (NSG) rules to secure access to an Azure Managed Lustre file system (AMLFS) cluster in a zero-trust environment.
+This article describes how to configure network security group rules to secure access to an Azure Managed Lustre file system (AMLFS) cluster in a zero-trust environment.
+You can use a network security group to filter inbound and outbound network traffic to and from Azure resources in an Azure virtual network.

+Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
+When a network security group is associated with a subnet, security rules are applied to resources deployed in that subnet.

 ## Prerequisites